Why We’re Afraid To Dyno

 Dynamic movements, especially into the unknown, are typically movements that push us into that cycle of irrational fear.
 But they also, by making us face our fear, present great opportunities for growth.
 There’s no better time to reset focus and flow than when executing a smooth deadpoint or dyno.
 Take a deep breath, let your body relax, and remember that you’ve already visualized and negated the potential risks of the next move from the ground.
 Eye up the next hold and go for it.
 Go hard, like you mean it!
 Go with everything you’ve got!
 This process will help you build confidence that you can take with you from route to route or problem to problem as you progress as a climber.
 So the next time you’re a little runout and the next hold is out of reach, embrace the jump—you just might surprise yourself!

 Want more tips, tricks, and technical-movement wisdom like this from professional climber Carlo Traversi?
-Then sign up for Carlo’s new course, Master Dynamic Movement.
-In only six short weeks, Carlo will take you from a slow, static slug to a pouncing gazelle who moves up the walls with speed, style, and dynamic efficiency—all for only $50.
+Then sign up for Carlo’s course, Master Dynamic Movement.
+In only six short weeks, Carlo will take you from a slow, static slug to a pouncing gazelle who moves up the walls with speed, style, and dynamic efficiency.